-This documentation is organized under the following headings:
+This part is organized under the following headings:

 It is important that you work through the exercises in the same sequence as they appear in this tutorial.
 Problems may occur if you skip an exercise.

 6 About this Tutorial

 This tutorial provides an introduction to working with Natural for Ajax.
-It explains how to create a 「Hello World!」 application.
+It explains how to create a "Hello World!" application.
 This covers all basic steps you have to perform when creating pages with Natural for Ajax: you create a layout file, you create an adapter and a main program, and you run the application.

-When you have completed all steps of this tutorial, the page for your \lceil Hello World! \rfloor application will look as follows:
+When you have completed all steps of this tutorial, the page for your "Hello World!" application will look as follows: